-One of the plants my colleague Marty and I touted in our recent talk at the Springfest Garden Show on Deer Resistant Plants was ornamental rhubarb.
+Hello fellow readers, One of the plants my colleague Marty and I touted in our recent talk at the Springfest Garden Show on Deer Resistant Plants was ornamental rhubarb.
 Artie stumped us when he asked for the botanical name.
-Rheum, pronounced ree’ um, is the genus of rhubarb but what species is the ornamental kind?
-Good question and after researching further, I don’t have a definitive answer.
+Rheum, pronounced ree’ um, is the genus of rhubarb, but what species is the ornamental kind?
+Good question, and after researching further, I don’t have a definitive answer.

 Rheum palmatum is commonly known as Chinese rhubarb (maybe also ornamental rhubarb?) and is not edible.
-Rheum rhabarbarum is considered the edible kind (also known as R. rhaponticum) and is commonly referred to as wild rhubarb in the U.S. and garden rhubarb elsewhere.
+Rheum rhabarbarum is considered the edible kind (also known as R. rhaponticum), commonly referred to as wild rhubarb in the U.S. and garden rhubarb elsewhere.
 You can see why common names for plants are confusing.

-Rheum rhabarbarum’s leaf stalks are edible but the leaf blades contain oxalic acid which is toxic to both deer and humans.
+Rheum rhabarbarum’s leaf stalks are edible, but the leaf blades contain oxalic acid toxic to both deer and humans.
 The leaves’ impart cathartic and laxative properties,’ according to Wikipedia.
-In ‘Mary words’ the leaves trigger an overdose of Ex-Lax effect.
+In ‘Mary’s words,’ the leaves trigger an overdose of the Ex-Lax effect.

-Rhubarb is generally purchased as crowns or divisions and are best planted in early spring when still dormant.
+Rhubarb is generally purchased as crowns or divisions and is best planted in early spring when still dormant.
 They can be tough to find locally but are available mail-order or online.
-They thrive in humus-rich, moist soil and like partial shade to full sun; but appreciate if their roots are kept cool with mulch as they detest extreme heat.
+They thrive in humus-rich, moist soil and like partial shade to full sun, but they appreciate if their roots are kept cool with mulch as they detest extreme heat.

 CAUTION: Ornamental rhubarb is harmful if eaten!
-And that goes for you too deer.
-Though some deer seem to ignore the warning label for time to time.
-Maybe they’re using it for medicinal purposes to promote regularity?
-Jeez…
+And that goes for you too, deer.
+Though some deer seem to ignore the warning label from time to time– maybe they’re using it for medicinal purposes to promote regularity?
+Jeez.